 What to Serve with It

-I've made this meal SO MANY times over the years - so I know my way around how to serve it.
+I've made this meal so times over the years - so I know my way around how to serve it.
 First up, you want a beautiful bottle of full-bodied Barolo or Cabernet Sauvignon.

 Serve it alongside Brussel's sprouts with bacon, classic green bean casserole, and Boursin mashed potatoes.